angakh/youniversity/README.md

 1. **No transcripts available**: Some YouTube videos don't have available transcripts.
 The application will attempt to generate one from the audio.

-2. **Ollama not found**: Ensure Ollama is installed and running.
-The default API endpoint is http://localhost:11434.
+2. **Local LLM provider not found**: Ensure your selected local LLM provider (Ollama, KoboldAI) is installed and running.
+For Ollama, the default API endpoint is http://localhost:11434.

 3. **Slow transcription**: Generating transcripts from audio can be resource-intensive.
 Consider reducing the Whisper model size in the `.env` file.

 4. **API key errors**: Check that your OpenAI or Anthropic API keys are correctly set in the `.env` file.

+5. **Configuration not loading**: Make sure your `.env` file is in the correct location and follows the proper format.

 ## Contributing